choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

 A very common bug here is: we've forgotten to set the loading status before firing off `getThing`.
 And even after we fix _that_, we might realise days later that we've forgotten to unset the loading state upon getting an error.
 Whack-a-mole.
 As the number of APIs grow, and changes happen over time, preventing such bugs will only become harder and harder.

-Wait, there's a request to update the api, now we should update `model.category` from the response too, merge PR & deploy.
-Oops, we forgot to set `category = Loading` 😩
+Wait, there's a request to update the api, now we should update `model.category` from the api response too, merge PR & deploy.
+Oops, we forgot to set `category = Loading` 😩 Again 😖

 Is our constant vigilance the only protection?